Training for child care providers

 - And many more!

-Orientation for DHS providers is only strongly recommended at this time, but as of July 1, 2010, these trainings will be mandatory.
-All newly listed or relisted license-exempt providers (also called Family Friends and Neighbors providers) will need to complete the training within 90 days of listing with DHS to remain eligible for payment.
+Orientation for DHS providers became mandatory July 1, 2010.
+All newly listed or relisted license-exempt providers (also called Family Friends and Neighbors providers) need to complete the training within 90 days of listing with DHS to remain eligible for payment.
 This orientation gives you information on the DHS Child Care Programs and helps you to understand:

 CCR&R Network’s online child care training calendar

 The CCR&R Network maintains a calendar of training opportunities available to child care providers across the state.
 The calendar includes orientations for DHS providers that will become mandatory effective July 1, 2010.

 Other Training Resources:

 The Oregon Center for Career Development in Childhood Care and Education (OCCD) runs programs for child care providers, including the Enhanced Rate Program training, and the Oregon Registry.